syncfusion-content/asp.net-core-docs/aspnet-core/TreeView/Getting-Started.md

 Another way of creating tree view is by binding with the data source.
 You can bind a local data source to create a tree view.

+The [beforeLoad](https://help.syncfusion.com/api/js/ejtreeview#events:beforeload) event will be triggered before loading nodes into TreeView.

 Render the tree view with a local data source.

 In the model page, specify the tree view node properties as shown in the following: